 In the past, Greece had a terrible reputation for road safety.
-In recent years, however, as roads and highways have improved dramatically.
-European Commission statistics (2010–2017) report a drop of 41% in fatalities.
-However, no one who has travelled on Greece's roads will be surprised to hear that the road toll is still a lot higher than the EU average, with 812 road deaths in 2016 and many more injuries.
+In recent years, however, roads and highways have improved dramatically and European Commission statistics (2010–2018) report a drop of 45% in fatalities.
+However, no one who has travelled on Greece's roads will be surprised to hear that the road toll of 69 deaths for every 1 million inhabitants is still a lot higher than the EU average of 49.
 Overtaking is listed as the greatest cause, along with speed.
 Accidents can occur on single-lane roads when slower vehicles pull to the right on both sides and are overtaken at the same time, leading to head-on collisions.

 Heart-stopping moments aside, your own car is a great way to explore off the beaten track.
 The road network has improved enormously in recent years, with a similar increase in tourist traffic, especially on the islands.
 This brings its own problems such as parking and congestion in island towns.
 There are regular (if costly) car-ferry services to almost all islands.

 If you plan to hire a motorcycle or moped, you require a motorcycle licence.
 Expect gravel roads, particularly on the islands; scooters are particularly prone to sliding on gravelly bends.
 If you plan to use a motorcycle or moped, check that your travel insurance covers you: many insurance companies don't cover motorcycle accidents.